Visual Look Breakdown: Dawn of the Dolphins

 Peachy Senior Colourist Angela Cerasi's warm and natural colour grade of notoriously private NRL coach Wayne Bennett, for the Stan Original series "Dawn of the Dolphins"

 Angela wanted to ensure these interviews felt warm and natural, to bring out the human quality and ensure it didn’t feel like an inquisition.
 She did this by warming skin tones, softening the background, sharpening Wayne’s eyes so we could really see into them.
 Angela de-saturated the yellow in the background so it wasn’t too bold.
-She framed the image with a soft vingette to draw our eye to the character (and make it more filmic, as opposed to post-match interviews which wouldn’t have this same shaping of light).
+She framed the image with a soft vignette to draw our eye to the character (and make it more filmic, as opposed to post-match interviews which wouldn’t have this same shaping of light).

 Similar tweaks were also used throughout the series to help bring out the human quality of the interviews.
 A way that Angela unified the interviews (some were able to be set up more than others – such is documentary filmmaking!) was to really darken the outside of the frame, and bring in some coolness.
 This gave the effect of the character being warmer (without having to actually over warm their skin tones).

-Angela is a true believer that no matter what the documentary subject, and how heavy the grade style, skin tones are an element which must be isolated and treated with the upmost care – this means we identify with them, and they sit in our world – no matter what the rest of the frame is doing!
+Angela is a true believer that no matter what the documentary subject, and how heavy the grade style, skin tones are an element which must be isolated and treated with the utmost care – this means we identify with them, and they sit in our world – no matter what the rest of the frame is doing!
 The most dramatic look was probably the rugby league sequences.

 Angela made these cinematic and gritty by cranking the contrast, adding grain and crushing blacks.
 Colours were strong and any skies were enhanced to create an epic feel.